As arguably the greatest golfer to play the game to date, Tiger Woods has captured the imagination of young and old for more than two decades.

 Tiger Woods Putter Grip

-Throughout his career, Tiger Woods has used a Ping PP58 putter grip except for using a Scotty Cameron grip on his Scotty Cameron Newport TeI3 putter used in his first major victory.
+When it comes to Tiger’s putter grip, Woods has predominantly used a Ping PP58 putter grip, except for when he used a Scotty Cameron grip on his Scotty Cameron Newport TeI3 putter for his first major victory

 The grip contains the Ping logo with a caricature of Mr. Ping.